-Join Darrin Lile for an in-depth discussion in this video Finishing the frame, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Finishing the frame, part of Modeling a Motorcycle in Blender.

 - [Voiceover] To finish the frame, we just need…to connect these pieces together.…So, to do that, I'm gonna remove this mirror modifier…for the time being…and let's begin converting…these to polygons.…I'll select this object right here…and go to the object menu…and at the very top there's convert to…and the shortcut key is alt C.…But I'll go ahead and choose convert to a mesh here.…And there we go.…Now if we tab into edit mode, we can see the polygons there.…